 Random processes in random surroundings are under investigation for decades.
 Examples of such processes include (1) trajectories of random walks and Brownian motion in random environment with the focus on laws of large numbers and central limit theorems or even invariance principles, (2) heat equation and other partial differential equation systems in random potential with the focus on intermittent behaviour, (3) polymer measures and directed percolation in random medium with the focus on free energies.
-In all these models, a rich phenomenology of asymptotic behaviours arises, which is not shared by the original model in non-random (homogeneous) surrounding, and in most of these models the research goes on, as many of the main features have not yet been properly understood.
+In all these models, a rich phenomenology of asymptotic behaviours arises, which is not

+\Weierstrass Institute Berlin, Germany.
+E-mail: guen@wias-berlin.de, koenig@wias-berlin.de shared by the original model in non-random (homogeneous) surrounding.
+In most of these models the research goes on, as many of the main features have not yet been properly understood.